laustam/2048game/Readme.md

 1. Tiles represent powers of 2, 2 being the smallest possible tile and 2048 (the target) being the largest.
 2. Tiles can be shifted up, down, left, and right with their corresponding keyboard keys.
-3. If the player fills the screen with tiles before creating the 2048 target tile, they loose.
+3. If the screen is filled with tiles and no move is possible, the player looses.
 4. Every time two equal-valued tiles are merged, the score increases by the outcome of the merging (ex: merging 2 and 2 increases the score by 4).
 5. After the player makes a (successful) move, a new tile (with value 2 or 4) is spawned on the game board.